jsacco1/C-programs/README.md

 ### Map STL

-maps students and grades, then queries them.
+Maps students and grades, then queries them.

+## Classes
+### Structs

+Creates a student struct.